 - “Having seen people in a specialist clinic for the last 23 years,” he said, “I’ve never seen anyone who had true ME/CFS who could get better in a weekend.
 It raises the question of what these folks had when they report such a massive turnaround.” – Peter Rowe, professor of pediatrics at the John Hopkins University School of Medicine in Baltimore 11

 - “[About the SMILE-trial for Lightning Process] All this trial shows is that if you tell people to say they’re better, and then ask them if they’re better, they’ll say they’re better,” said Edwards.
 “It’s a textbook case of how not to design a trial.” – Jonathan Edwards, professor emeritus of connective tissue disease at University College London 12

 Changes in the NICE-guidelines regarding the LP

-The Lightning Process is now explicitly mentioned in the NICE draft guidelines as a treatment NOT recommended for ME/CFS patients 13
+The Lightning Process is now explicitly mentioned in the NICE guidelines as something which should NOT be offered to M.E. patients 13

 The Lightning Process is understandably a controversial commercial program.
 As ME/CFS is officially recognised as a real and very serious illness, it seems absurd that there is a need to even discuss these kinds of “positive thinking” programs.
 It is even worse, however, that certain health authorities in Scandinavia care so little about ME/CFS that they invite the LP-people to their meetings.